Low-cost Dental Care

 A Month After Extraction

-After a month, the process of healing should be complete.
-It’s normal to feel a bit of tenderness around the extraction site, but any pain or bleeding should have completely subsided by this point.
+The process of healing should be complete.
+It's normal to feel a bit of tenderness around the extraction site, but any pain or bleeding should have completely subsided.

 How To Speed Up Healing